dippedincode/CV/README.md

 ### Makers Academy (November 2018 - March 2019)

 - I passed an intensive sofware development bootcamp course at this world renowned institution in central London
-- Focus on learning how to learn to code through individual and team projects following Agile best practice and processes
+- Focus was on learning how to learn to code through individual and team projects following Agile best practice and processes
 - Emphasis also on maintaining a growth mindset, holistic personal development and mental well-being

 ### University of Kent (1995 to 1996)